-Final Che ck List: 1.
+, , , , , , , , , , , , , , , , , , , , Final Che Final Check List: 1.
 Is the unit located indoors in a controlled environment?
-2. Has all the plastic covering the panels been removed?
+2. Has the correct remote condenser been properly located and mounted?
 3. Has the correct electrical power (voltage and phase) been supplied to the machine?
 4. Have all the water supply connections been properly made with the correct size tubing?
 5. Have all the drain connections been properly made?
 6. Has the unit been leveled?
 Level the unit at the bin.
 7. Have all unpacking materials been removed?
 8. Is the water pressure adequate?
 9. Is the machine secured to the ice storage bin?
 10. Is the bin control system been properly installed?
 11. Have the drain connections been checked for leaks?
 12. Has the bin interior been wiped clean or sanitized?
 13. Have any water filter cartridges been replaced?
 14. Check all refrigerant lines and conduit lines, for vibration or rubbing and possible failure.
 Adjust as needed.